Topic summary contributed by volunteer(s): Dawn Handschuh

 The Paleo Diet may harm heart health by impairing arterial function.
 Studies have shown that diets typified by high protein and fat but low carbohydrates were associated with poorer peripheral small artery function.

-At the same time, the Paleo Diet’s emphasis on consuming bone broth ignores the heavy lead contamination of meat and fish from fish by-products fed to farmed animals and fish.
+At the same time, the Paleo Diet’s emphasis on consuming bone broth ignores the heavy lead contamination.
 Even broth made from organic chicken bones was found to contain markedly high lead concentrations.
-Lead has adverse effects on nearly every organ in the body and tends to stay in the body for as much as 30 years.

 Image Credit: Arleevector / Thinkstock.
 This image has been modified.